 Our experiment is a significant departure from prior experiments on sequential social learning in which agents have common preferences.
-Following Anderson and Holt (1997), many subsequent experiments studied modifications of the canonical observational-learning setup yet maintained common or induced preferences; see, e.g., Hung and Plott (2001); Nöth and Weber (2003); Kübler and Weizsäcker (2004); Çelen and Kariv (2004); Goeree et al. (2007) and Eyster et al. (2018).
-As such, our primary contribution is to explore the role of heterogeneous tastes in such environments.
+Following Anderson and Holt (1997), many subsequent experiments studied modifications of the canonical observational-learning setup yet maintained common or induced preferences; see, e.g., Hung and Plott (2001); Nöth and Weber (2003); Kübler and Weizsäcker (2004); Çelen and Kariv (2004); Goeree et al. (2007) and Eyster et al. (2018).4 As such, our primary contribution is to explore the role of heterogeneous tastes in such environments.
 Moreover, by examining choices over gift cards to popular businesses, we introduce naturalistic variation in tastes; that is, we (the experimenters) did not induce the tastes of participants.
 In this sense, our paper further contributes to this literature by taking a field-in-the-lab approach to studying belief updating when agents have heterogeneous preferences.
-In an additional departure from most of this literature, we elicit observers' beliefs along with their actions in a social-learning setting.
-As our results in Section 4.3 demonstrate, this is a critical step that allows us to disentangle the degree to which accurate or biased social learning occurs.
+In an additional departure from most of this literature, we elicit observers' beliefs along with their actions in a social-learning setting.5 As our results in Section 4.3 demonstrate, this is a critical step that allows us to disentangle the degree to which accurate or biased social learning occurs.

-Given that we find people wrongly learn from others as if others share their tastes, we also contribute to a large body of research on "social projection bias" and the "false-consensus effect" showing that people often perceive their own tastes and attitudes as more common than they really are.
-The seminal study by Ross et al. (1977)-along with numerous studies that followed-find a positive correlation between subjects' own stated preferences and their estimates of others' preferences across many domains (e.g., art, sports, food, consumer products, politics, risk).
-While this correlation may be rational when there is uncertainty about others' preferences (Dawes, 1989,
+Given that we find support for inaccurate beliefs that exaggerate similarity in tastes, we also contribute to a large body of research on "social projection bias" and the "false-consensus effect" which show that people tend to perceive their own tastes and attitudes as more common than they really are.
+The seminal study by Ross et al. (1977)-along with numerous studies that followed-find a positive correlation between subjects' own stated preferences and their estimates of others' preferences across many domains.6 While this correlation may be rational when there is uncertainty about others' preferences (Dawes, 1989, 1990; Prelec, 2004), later studies argue that these

-&lt;sup>4While the experimental design in Goeree et al. (2007) is based on common induced payouts, the analysis-with individual-specific preference parameters-could be interpreted as allowing for heterogeneous tastes in some sense.
+4While the experimental design in Goeree et al. (2007) is based on common induced payouts, the analysis-with individual-specific preference parameters-could be interpreted as allowing for heterogeneous tastes in some sense.

-&lt;sup>5Other experiments in this area that also elicit beliefs-or involve finer action spaces that more precisely reveal beliefs-include Çelen and Kariv (2004); Dominitz and Hung (2009) and De Filippis et al. (2022).
+5Other experiments in this area that also elicit beliefs-or involve finer action spaces that more precisely reveal beliefs-include Çelen and Kariv (2004), Dominitz and Hung (2009) and De Filippis et al. (2022).

-&lt;sup>6Marks and Miller (1987) review the false-consensus effect in 45 studies published in the decade following Ross et al. (1977), and Mullen et al. (1985) find robust evidence of the effect in a large meta-study.
+6Marks and Miller (1987) review the false-consensus effect in 45 studies published in the decade following Ross et al. (1977), and Mullen et al. (1985) find robust evidence of the effect in a large meta-study.
 More recently, Bursztyn and Yang (2022) find that correlations consistent with the false-consensus effect are widespread in a meta-analysis of economics field studies.
 Evidence on the false-consensus effect also spans a broad range of domains, including political preferences (e.g., Brown, 1982; Delavande and Manski, 2012), preferences over income redistribution (e.g., Cruces et al., 2013), risk preferences (e.g., Faro and Rottenstreich, 2006), and effort costs (Bushong and Gagnon-Bartsch, 2023).

-1990; Prelec, 2004), later studies suggest that these perceptions reflect a systematic bias, whereby subjects weight their own preference too heavily relative to information about others' preferences (e.g., Krueger and Clement, 1994).
+perceptions reflect a systematic bias, whereby subjects weight their own preference too heavily relative to other information about population preferences (e.g., Krueger and Clement, 1994).
 In incentivized economics experiments, Engelmann and Strobel (2012) and Ambuehl et al. (2021) similarly find that a false-consensus bias remains if subjects must exert minimal effort to view information about others' choices.
 In a related vein, Bushong and Gagnon-Bartsch (2023) find that participants in a real-effort context project their current sense of fatigue onto others.
 While these papers show that people may mispredict others' tastes, our experiment examines how these mispredictions influence people's interpretation of others' actions and how those inferences shape subsequent choices.